 Friday (Pearl Harbor Day) the club hiked what we’ve called the “Apache Lake Overlook” route.
-The hike actually takes you to the top of Coronado Mesa high above the Horse Mesa dam complex on the Salt River.
+The hike actually takes you to the top of Black Cross Butte high above the Horse Mesa dam complex on the Salt River.
 Apache Lake isn’t visible, or maybe I overlooked it (pun intended).
 A small patch of Canyon Lake is visible a few miles westward from the mesa edge.
 (Bottom center of the photo below)

 But I’m getting ahead of myself here.